Unsquare Dance

-Time signature
+Overview

-Written in 7/4 time, the piece is an example of Brubeck's exploration of time signatures.
+Written in 7/4 time, the piece is an example of Dave Brubeck's exploration of time signatures that were uncommon in jazz music of the era.
 According to Brubeck, it was written during a single trip from his home to the recording studio and was recorded the same day.
 The composition is based on a blues structure but also has a distinct country and western feel, as implied in the title (a square dance being a fixture of western US culture).
 "Unsquare Dance" is driven by a strong bass figure, with percussion provided primarily by the rim of the snare drum and hand claps.
 It combines duple and triple meter.

 The piano enters with descending phrases crossing the 7/4 rhythm.
 The speed of the piece gradually increases from start to finish.
 The main theme then develops initially without left accompaniment and then with a characteristic figure based around the use of tenths.
-A drum solo using rim shots follows, then a restatement of the theme and a distinctive conclusion.
+A drum solo using rim clicks follows, then a restatement of the theme and a distinctive conclusion.

 Brubeck says in his liner notes: